 As I am writing a novel inspired by traffic I find my contemplative powers zoning in on the humble car.
 Somebody looked at a carriage being pulled by a donkey and thought: “What if I got rid of the poor animal and made the wheels turn through some combustible magic.”
 A testament to the marvel of human ingenuity.
 I feel inspired to write an essay on car as a form of a love letter to the four wheeled monster that defines our daily motions.

 You might think the windshield is a screen from which you can gawk at the world.
 It carves out the interior into dramatic stage.
-All the passengers face outwards an invisible audience.
+All the passengers face an invisible audience.
 The scenes that occupy this space are as varied as the stories on Netflix.
 Including the chill.
-Think of all the arguments you had in a car.
+Think of all the arguments you had in motion.
 It’s the forced intimacy.
 Cars put us in a box with other people we can’t leave.
 The tension of being forced in the back with people you would otherwise stay away from.
 BOOM!

-And then there is the joy of being cramped into a tiny space with somebody you yearn to be close to.
+Don’t forget the joy of being cramped into a tiny space with somebody you yearn to be close to.

 I open my eyes and let my fingers caress buttons and knobs.
 This dash board makes me feel like I am in command.
 Right here.
 Right in this space I can set dramatic developments.
 An essay on car and how it can be used in a story in a rainbow of narrative variations.

 This machine with four wheel captures a primal instinct for the chase.
 It’s a mundane part of our life that can suddenly become a heart pounding thrill, a weapon, a gadget or a place to hide a secret in.

 I haven’t even started the engine.
 This essay on car needs a heart beat.